 I'm Ra Chel T., the breeder behind Segen Von Gott German Shepherd’s located in Reno, OH.
 Our dogs are bred to have top qualities that all families want in their puppies, such as compassion, patience, and love!
 We just adore this breed and can't wait to share our love for them with you!
 We are passionate breeders and are dedicated to maintaining responsible breeding practices.
 We do all that we can to make sure our pups get the best care and go to the best homes!
 We have selected our lineages with careful consideration and responsible trait and quality specifications.
 Here at Segen you will find top quality competition dog prospects.
 You will also find service and therapy dog prospects.
 I put a lot of time into my puppies development so that I understand their qualities and traits.

 Ra Chel has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.